fog/fog-azure-rm/lib/fog/azurerm/docs/compute.md

 ## Attach a Data Disk to Server

 Get the server object and attach a Data Disk to it.
+The data disk attached is blob based.

 ```ruby
       server.attach_data_disk('<Disk Name>', <Size in GB>, '<Storage Account Name>')